-While David, his sons, neighbors and friends tirelessly worked the family fleet nonstop, Kim developed relationships with buyers from multiple restaurants, and sold fresh shrimp wherever she could find a place — from parking lots to roadside retail to grocery stores.
-Business boomed and they eventually built the Mariah Jade dock in their backyard to unload the vessels and distribute shrimp to customers, and created their own Mariah Jade brand.
+While David, his sons, neighbors, and friends tirelessly worked the family fleet nonstop, Kim developed relationships with buyers from multiple restaurants and sold fresh shrimp wherever she could find a place — from parking lots to roadside retail to grocery stores.
+Business boomed and they eventually built the Mariah Jade dock in their backyard to unload the vessels and distribute shrimp to customers and created their own Mariah Jade brand.

 Their fortitude, charged by faith and sheer determination, propelled the Chauvins to conquer difficult industry obstacles, and in time, became a leading Louisiana processor.
-The demand for a quality product continues today with local, regional and soon-to-be national customers that all consist of seafood retail shops, restaurants and bait shops.
+The demand for a quality product continues today with local, regional, and soon-to-be national customers that all consist of seafood retail shops, restaurants, and bait shops.

-From the beginning to end of shrimp season, it’s all hands on deck: “As soon as things get rolling, we will unload 12,000 pounds in an hour,” David says.
+From the beginning to the end of shrimp season, it’s all hands on deck: “As soon as things get rolling, we will unload 12,000 pounds in an hour,” David says.
 “It’s not like you come in and work 40 to 50 hours a week.
 During the season, we put in 40 hours in the first two days.”

 “We have some really good workers and they have been loyal to us,” Kim adds.
 “They are an awesome crew.”

 When operating as a dock and processor, and dealing with multiple clients, sustainability and traceability are important factors to the Chauvins, whether it’s teaching fishermen about these issues, or doing what’s necessary to maintain a high measure of quality and consistency in their product.
-Kim says every effort is made to promote, develop and adhere to standards that will “keep the mom and pop businesses of our industry sustainable.”
+Kim says every effort is made to promote, develop, and adhere to standards that will “keep the mom and pop businesses of our industry sustainable.”

-“One of our biggest strengths is that we began in this business as commercial fishermen and still own three vessels, understand what it takes to catch shrimp, and know what it takes to bring in top quality shrimp to the dock for our customers,” Kim says.
+“One of our biggest strengths is that we began in this business as commercial fishermen and still own three vessels, understand what it takes to catch shrimp, and know what it takes to bring in top-quality shrimp to the dock for our customers,” Kim says.
 “We are proud of our shrimp and want consumers to know they came from us.
 Our shrimp are traceable to our boats, and can be traced further to the processor, restaurant, bait shop, or retail location where it is carried.”

 David admits work is his hobby and shrimp are his life.
 It’s all he’s ever known and he’s proud to have followed the path of Chauvin fishermen who have gone before him.
 As far as he is concerned, one thing is for sure, it’s all about family.
 He says none of the success would be possible without the strength and support of his wife and three children: “My family is just so important to me,” David says.
 “We are so blessed to live the way we live, meaning, to be able to work with your family is just one of the greatest gifts I think a man could have.”